mohamedghoneim281/IMT-ARM-Embedded-Diploma-Graduation-Project/README.md

 ## Future Enhancements

-   1. Upgrade the Communication protocol between NodeMCU and Target Hardware (STM) to a higher speed communication protocol (Ex: CAN - LIN - SPI).
+   1. Upgrade the Communication protocol between NodeMCU and Target Hardware (STM) to a higher speed communication protocol (Ex: CAN - SPI).
    2. Applying a CyberSecurity protocols such as encryptions to the Communication between the PC and The Target Hardware.